Instituto Nacional de Matemática Pura e Aplicada

-History
+Early history

-At the time of creation, IMPA did not have its own headquarters: it was temporarily housed in a room in the headquarters of the Brazilian Center for Research in Physics (created in 1949), in Praia Vermelha, south zone of Rio de Janeiro.
-The scientific body was also diminutive, though illustrious: in addition to the director, astronomer Lélio Gama, who also headed the National Observatory, the institute counted only the young mathematicians Leopoldo Nachbin and Maurício Peixoto.
+At the time of creation in 1952 IMPA did not have its own headquarters, it was temporarily housed in a room in the headquarters of the Brazilian Center for Research in Physics, in Praia Vermelha, south zone of Rio de Janeiro.
+The scientific body was also diminutive, in addition to the director, astronomer Lélio Gama, who also headed the National Observatory, the institute counted with only two young mathematicians, Leopoldo Nachbin and Maurício Peixoto.

-Gama's performance at the helm of IMPA, with his experience and wisdom, played a crucial role in the creation and consolidation of the young institute.
+Gama's performance at the helm of IMPA played a crucial role in the creation and consolidation of the young institute.
 And Nachbin and Peixoto would later be the first Brazilians invited to lecture at the International Congress of Mathematicians, one of the greatest distinctions in a mathematician's career.
 The academic prestige of IMPA grew from 1957, with the organization of the first Brazilian Colloquium of Mathematics, with about 50 participants.
 The Colloquium has been taking place every two years since then, in an uninterrupted fashion.
-Much of Brazilian mathematics was built around it.
-Also in 1957, IMPA moved to Rua São Clemente, in Botafogo, also in the South Zone of Rio.

-In 1962, the master's and doctoral programs began in Mathematics, through an agreement signed with the Federal University of Rio de Janeiro (UFRJ), which officially awarded the titles of master and doctor.
-In 1967, IMPA moved again to a historic building on Rua Luiz de Camões, in the center of Rio de Janeiro, which currently houses the Hélio Oiticica Cultural Center.
-The following year, with support from the National Bank for Economic Development (future BNDES) and later from the Financier of Studies and Projects (FINEP), in addition to CNPq itself, IMPA expanded its work with Brazilian mathematicians in foreign or in phase PhD in the best foreign institutions.
-Also in 1968, he assumed the Lindolpho de Carvalho Dias direction, which was to lead the consolidation and growth of the institute over 22 years, with special emphasis on the construction of its own headquarters in the neighborhood of Jardim Botânico (south zone), inaugurated in 1981.
+In 1957 IMPA moved to Rua São Clemente, in Botafogo, also in the South Zone of Rio.
+In 1967, IMPA moved again to a historic building on Luiz de Camões street, in the center of Rio de Janeiro, which currently houses the Hélio Oiticica Cultural Center.
+In 1981 under the direction of Lindolpho de Carvalho Dias IMPA inaugurated its current headquarters in the neighborhood of Jardim Botânico.